anilabraham-IT/IntuneEDU/IntuneEDU/renew-ios-certificate-token.md

 5. Select **Save**.

 ## Next steps
-Now that your certificates and tokens are renewed, make sure [your group settings](edit-groups-intune-for-edu.md) are up-to-date.
+Now that your certificates and tokens are renewed, make sure [your group settings](edit-groups-intune-for-edu.md) are up to date.
 To see the current status of your groups in Intune, learn how to [view reports](what-are-reports.md).

 Read [What's new in Intune for Education](whats-new-in-edu.md) to find out about the latest updates and features.